Smashing return: Cespedes hits slam, Mets beat Braves 6-1

+Yoenis Cespedes isn't concerned that he can't run at 100 percent.
+He still swings a big bat.

-Yoenis Cespedes made a smashing return from a six-week stint on the disabled list, hitting a grand slam as the New York Mets beat the Atlanta Braves 6-1 Saturday in the first game of a doubleheader.
+Cespedes made a smashing return from a six-week stint on the disabled list on Saturday, hitting a grand slam as the New York Mets beat the Atlanta Braves 6-1 in the first game of a doubleheader.

+"I wouldn't go out there to play if I knew that I could injure myself," he said through a translator.
+"That's why I went out there."

-Cespedes, back from a strained left hamstring, said before the game that he still didn't think he could run at 100 percent.
-The slugger didn't need to go fast after connecting against Luke Jackson in the ninth inning.
+Cespedes, back from a strained left hamstring, didn't need to run fast after connecting against Luke Jackson in the ninth inning.

-Cespedes sent a drive over the left-center field wall and was able to trot slowly enough to soak in the moment and smile at his cheering teammates.
+The slugging outfielder sent a drive over the left-center field wall and was able to trot slowly enough to soak in the moment and smile at his cheering teammates.
 He went 2 for 5, including his seventh home run of the season.

+"It's not easy for any ballplayer to miss that much time and still have your timing down," Cespedes said.
+"But in my case, I've been playing for lots of years.
+So I just try to stay calm and look for good pitches."

+Mets manager Terry Collins said the team plans to get Cespedes' input on how much he plays during the next week.

 Robert Gsellman (5-3) won his third straight start.
 He gave up three hits, two walks and struck out four in 6 2/3 scoreless innings.